pubmania/pubmania.github.io/docs/posts/2024-12-10-bluesky-for-comments-on-mkdocs-blog.md

 ```

 !!! tip
-    This ofcourse means that in your frontmatter of the post there must be an entry for `bsky`.
+    This ofcourse means that in your frontmatter of the post, there must be an entry for `bsky`.

     For example, frontmatter of this post is:

     ```yaml title="post fronmatter"
     title: "Bluesky for comments on mkdocs blog"